Berkshire profit rises 51 percent, shares at record high

 Book value per share, Buffett's preferred measure of growth, increased 5.5 percent from year end to $120,525 per Class A share, and Berkshire's cash stake grew over that period to $49.09 billion from $46.99 billion.

 About $12.1 billion is being used to fund a purchase by Berkshire and Brazilian investment firm 3G Capital of ketchup maker H.J.
-Heinz Co HNZ.N.
+Heinz Co.

 Revenue rose 15 percent from a year ago to $43.87 billion.